 7. On a ninth day Kanya Puja

 is performed, where nine young girls who have not yet reached the stage of puberty, are worshipped.
 These 9 girls are believed to symbolize the nine goddesses.
 These girls are offered delicious delicacies and new clothes to wear.

 8. In some northern parts of the country enjoyments like Dandiya and Garba are performed.

 9. The nine days are dedicated to different incarnations of Goddess Durga.
 People follow the custom of wearing the respective colors symbolizing the deity of the day.

 Navratri is one of the significant Hindu festivals which is devoted to the Goddess Durga or Shakti.
 It is celebrated with much religious fervor among the Hindu community across distinct parts of the country.
-Chaitra Navratri holds a special importance in Hinduism, thus devotees of Goddess Durga, follow various set of rituals for the nine days of Navratri.
+Navratri holds special importance in Hinduism, thus devotees of Goddess Durga, follow various sets of rituals for the nine days of Navratri.
 They start the rituals by observing a strict fast for nine days, followed by singing devotional songs during these divine nine nights.
 People visit temples and other religious places and offer prayers to the mother deities to get their utter blessings.
 Feeding sweetmeats (bhog) to small girls is one of the pious rituals during Navratri(especially in the last three days).